minnojs/minno-time/resources/tutorials/overview.md

 * Control stimuli presentation
 * Evaluate user responses
-* Respond to user responses (give feedback, hide a stimulus, finish trial etc.)
+* Respond to user responses (give feedback, hide a stimulus, finish trial, etc.)

 Trials are implemented with a **Trial** object.
 The Trial object is responsible for anything that 'happens' in the trial (e.g., presentation of stimuli).
-The trial object uses several other objects, the most important of them are the **Stimulus** and the **Media** objects. **Media** objects are responsible for what we show the user (text, images or any other form of media). **Stimuli** objects are the how for the what of the media objects - they control the size, location etc. of their respective media.
-Each stimulus has one Media object.
-A Trial object may have multiple stimulus objects.
+The trial object uses several other objects, the most important of them are the **Stimulus** and the **Media** objects. **Media** objects are responsible for what we show the user (text, images or any other form of media). **Stimuli** objects are responsible for how we show the media objects.
+For instance, the **Stimulus** objects controls the size and location of the presentation of a media object.
+Each stimulus includes one Media object.
+A Trial object may have multiple stimulus objects (to allow you showing a few different stimuli in the same trial).

 Trials, Stimuli and Media are the main building blocks of your task.
 Often, you will want to group them into **Sets**.
 The Sets are used to organize and randomize their members.

 There cannot be more than one trial at a time, and each trial can change just about anything in the player's behavior.
-The player supports a powerful system for the generation and randomization of trial **sequences**.
+To program a task you need to define the trial **sequences**.

 * Trials within a sequence may be duplicated, reordered and randomly selected.
 * Trials can be created by inheriting some features from another trial.